Thanks for bearing with us whilst we prepared another update for you. Here goes!

 Watching Ospreys at Llyn Brenig

-North Wales Wildlife Trust’s main role in the Llyn Brenig Osprey Project is to help visitors understand the local wildlife, including these magnificent birds.
+North Wales Wildlife Trust’s main role in the Brenig Osprey Project is to help visitors understand the local wildlife, including these magnificent birds.
 Why not come and see them up close for yourself?
-With a telescope, you can see the pair from a safe distance from April to the end of August – just ask at the Dŵr Cymru visitor centre for directions to our setup (an easy 5-minute walk away).
+There is a live feed to the nest in the Dwr Cymru visitor centre and with a telescope, you can see the pair from a safe distance from April to the end of August at our Osprey Lookout – just ask at the visitor centre for directions to our setup (an easy 5-minute walk away).
+There is also a pre-bookable photography hide, more details on when this will open will be available soon.

 Our staff will be on hand throughout the nesting – please come and say hello!